top of page

 Co-investigator in art-based qualitative research study that explores learner well-being and mental health in Child and Youth Care programs at a public community college.
 Photovoice methodology empowers participants as both participants and researchers (Jehangir et al., 2022) to use their own voice to narrate their own lived experiences and promote social change for themselves and their communities (Foster-Fishman 2005; Wang and Burris 1997).

-This research was supported by the Office of Research and Innovation and Student Wellness and Equitable Learning at Humber College.
+This research was supported by the Office of Research and Innovation and Student Wellness and Equitable Learning at Humber Polytechnic.

 Special Issue: The Perspectives of Traditionally Underrepresented Students, Canadian Journal of Higher Education